- Academic Affairs

 - Government Affairs

 - Office of Community Engagement

 - Operations and Planning

 - Office of the President

 - Research and Development

 - Section VI - 1.00(B) UMB ADA POLICY ON EMPLOYMENT

 June 30, 1998; Revised October 17, 2010; Revised February 18, 2014; Revised October 1, 2015 [Standard Operating Procedures].

 I. Purpose and Applicability

-The University of Maryland, Baltimore (the "University") is firmly committed to the principles of equal access and opportunity for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 ("ADA") and Section 504 of the Rehabilitation Act of 1973.
-This policy applies to all University faculty, staff, and applicants for employment.
+The University of Maryland, Baltimore (the University) is firmly committed to the principles of equal access and opportunity for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Act Amendments Act (ADAAA), and Section 504 of the Rehabilitation Act of 1973.
+This policy applies to all University faculty, staff, and applicants for University employment.